Watch the video or read the article below:

 In many statistical tests, you’ll want to either reject or accept the null hypothesis.
 For elementary statistics students, the term can be a tricky term to grasp, partly because the name “null hypothesis” doesn’t make it clear about what the null hypothesis actually is!

 The null hypothesis can be thought of as a nullifiable hypothesis.
-If something is nullifiable, that means you can nullify it, or reject it.
+That means you can nullify it, or reject it.
 What happens if you reject the null hypothesis?
 It gets replaced with the alternate hypothesis, which is what you think might actually be true about a situation.
 For example, let’s say you think that a certain drug might be responsible for a spate of recent heart attacks.
-The pharmaceutical company thinks the drug is safe.
-The null hypothesis is always the accepted hypothesis.
-In this example, the drug is on the market, people are using it, and it’s generally accepted to be safe.
+The drug company thinks the drug is safe.
+The null hypothesis is always the accepted hypothesis; in this example, the drug is on the market, people are using it, and it’s generally accepted to be safe.
 Therefore, the null hypothesis is that the drug is safe.
 The alternate hypothesis — the one you want to replace the null hypothesis, is that the drug isn’t safe.
 Rejecting the null hypothesis in this case means that you will have to prove that the drug is not safe.

 Vioxx was pulled from the market after it was linked to heart problems.

 To reject the null hypothesis, perform the following steps:

 Step 1: State the null hypothesis.
 When you state the null hypothesis, you also have to state the alternate hypothesis.
 Sometimes it is easier to state the alternate hypothesis first, because that’s the researcher’s thoughts about the experiment.
 How to state the null hypothesis (opens in a new window).

 Step 2: Support or reject the null hypothesis.
 Several methods exist, depending on what kind of sample data you have.
 For example, you can use the P-value method.
 For a rundown on all methods, see: Support or reject the null hypothesis.